Your regulatory growth consultants

 NDIA payments flow through the PRODA (Provider Digital Access) system, which connects to the myplace provider portal.
 This is where you submit payment requests for services delivered to agency-managed participants.
 Understanding how this system works is fundamental to your cash flow.

-Payment claims must be submitted with the correct support item reference numbers from the NDIS Pricing Arrangements and Price Limits document, which the NDIA updates annually.
+Payment claims must be submitted with the correct support item reference numbers from the NDIS Pricing Arrangements and Price Limits document, which the NDIA updates annually (typically on 1 July).
 Using the wrong support item code results in rejected claims.
 Claims must be submitted within the timeframes specified in the NDIS Price Guide (typically within 90 days of service delivery, though this varies).
 Late claims can be rejected, resulting in unrecoverable revenue loss.

 Reconciling NDIA remittances against your claims requires a clear process.
 The NDIA pays in bulk batches, and matching payments back to individual claims is a routine but important bookkeeping task.
 Unreconciled claims can mask underpayments, rejected items, or billing errors.
 Your accounting software should facilitate this reconciliation efficiently.
 The NDIS Commission’s audit requirements include documentation that supports every payment claim, so your records must be complete and accessible.